 Hurricane Maria has crushed Puerto Rican farmers.

 The devastation wiped out 80 percent of Puerto Rico’s agricultural production, according to Puerto Rico’s agriculture secretary, Carlos Flores Ortega.
-The New York Times visited farmer José A. Rivera, after the winds flattened his plantain, yam, and pepper fields.
+The New York Times visited farmer José A. Rivera after the winds flattened his plantain, yam, and pepper fields.

 “There will be no food in Puerto Rico,” Rivera, told the Times.
 “There is no more agriculture in Puerto Rico.
 And there won’t be any for a year or longer.”